caiodesign/readable-app/README.md

 ## Instructions
 To start the application you will need to:

-- Install dependencies with *npm install*
+- Install dependencies with *yarn*
-- Start the server with *npm start*
+- Start the server with *yarn start*